 In the business world, knowing how to delegate is one of the levers of success.
 Looking for buyers or sellers by yourself can take a long time and mobilize a lot of resources (financial, human, etc.) The intermediation service, carried out by a professional who already has the connections and processes in place, considerably accelerates the transaction.

-The intermediary helps to verify the reliability of business partners, to optimize legal or financial aspects, and ultimately to ensure that the transaction goes smoothly.
+The intermediary helps to verify the reliability of business partners, to optimize or financial aspects, and ultimately to ensure that the transaction goes smoothly.

 These somewhat particular trading partners can work under two types of different regimes: opaque or transparent.

-It does not appear clearly in the final transaction.
+It does not clearly appear in the final transaction.
 The buyer does not always know that the intermediary exists, or does not know the details of the original purchase price from the supplier.
 The opaque intermediary charges VAT on the entire sale price.
 In fact, he resells the property as if he owned it.
 Example: if an intermediary buys a product at €50 excluding tax (excluding tax) and resells it at €100 excluding tax, he charges 20% VAT on the €100, i.e. €20 VAT.
 The end customer therefore pays €120 including VAT (all taxes included).

 The intermediary collects the €20 VAT and pays it to the tax authorities.
 In addition, he recovers the VAT he paid during his initial purchase of €50 excluding VAT.